 How often should you calculate your Net Worth?

 However, we will keep on emphasizing the need to know your net worth as it is very crucial in the planning of your future financial goals.
-Calculating your net worth should therefore be a regular activity instead of a one-time thing.
+Calculating your Net Worth should therefore be a regular activity instead of a one-time thing.
 It is recommended therefore that you calculate your net worth every six months.
-This should then be compared with your net worth from previous periods.
-Doing this will help you plan your financial moves better and will help you monitor how much closer you are getting towards achieving your financial goals.
-Explore ways you can update your net worth in real time such as Excel and Quickbooks.
+This should then be compared with your Net Worth from previous periods.
+Doing this will help you plan your financial moves better and will help you monitor how much closer you are getting to achieving your financial goals.
+Explore ways you can update your net worth in real time with tools such as Excel and Quickbooks.

 Mistakes people make when calculating Net Worth

-The first and biggest mistake people make when it comes to net worth is not bothering at all to know it at all.
+The first and biggest mistake people make when it comes to net worth is not bothering to know it at all.
 This should be avoided at all costs together with the following:

 - Relying on estimates/guesses when valuing total assets and liabilities.
 This may lead to overestimating/ underestimating the net worth hence misleading making financial decisions.
 If one has no expertise in determining the accurate value of their assets and liabilities, they should consult a professional to help them out.

 - Calculating net worth only once.
-Once is not enough; one needs to obtain net work calculations over time to monitor the extent to which you are approaching your financial goals.
+Once is not enough; one needs to obtain Net Worth calculations over time to monitor the extent to which you are approaching your financial goals.